Gigaspaces/xap-docs/site/content/xap97/map-api.markdown

 # Multiple GigaMaps

-You mat have several `GigaMap` used with your application, each with different characteristics , all will be interacting with the same remote space.
+You may have several `GigaMap` used with your application, each with different characteristics , all will be interacting with the same remote space.
 In this case each `GigaMap` should use different set of keys.
 If you want to use same keys for these different maps, each should use a different space.

 # GigaMap Operations